status-im/help.status.im/CONTRIBUTING.md

     > You can also skip this step and add the pull request description using the GitHub webpage.

-1. In the **What's next** question, select `Submit` to submit your pull request, or `Continue in browser` to finish your pull request in the GitHub webiste:
+1. In the **What's next** question, select `Submit` to submit your pull request, or `Continue in browser` to finish your pull request in the GitHub website:

     ```bash
     ?
 What's next?
 [Use arrows to move, type to filter]